Texas Water Policy Primer

 Water Governance 101

-The Texas water system is a sprawling series of regional networks responsible for providing safe and accessible drinking water, managing wastewater (sometimes called reuse water), and supplying water to agriculture, energy, and other industry users.
+The Texas water system is a sprawling series of regional networks responsible for providing safe and accessible drinking water, managing wastewater, and supplying water to agriculture, energy, and other industry users.

 Most people get their water for everyday use through a local water and sewer utility, which may be publically owned (municipal or other political subdivision), investor-owned, or non-profit.
 Some individuals in rural, unincorporated areas rely on private groundwater wells and septic tank systems for water and wastewater management.
 Residents of colonias may lack access to water services altogether.